andrewpking/andrewpking.github.io/_pages/allen_school.md

     - What are the different mechanics of the game?
     - What is not blind accessible?
     - What is not deaf accessible?
-    - Thinking of tools to create easy fixes for games (carving letters into tiles for games)
+    - Thinking of tools to create easy fixes for games (carving letters into tiles for games).
-    - Thinking of my friends specific needs
+    - Thinking of my friends specific needs.
 * Jesse has done work with the Makeability lab add in accessibility options to Android educational games.
   + By looking at Android educational games and ability to access via accessibility switches (interact without touching the screen).
 Many mobile games don't have any selectable targets so switches are useless for them.
-  + This is accomplished using middleware to modify the gameplay experience
+  + This is accomplished using middleware to modify the game-play experience.
     - This is built on top of software already built for non games to enhance touch targets to be selectable via an accessibility switch.
 Being a student at UW has helped me to become more confident in my ability to make social connections both professionally and personally.
-I can improve upon building connections by...
+I can improve upon building connections by committing more to non academic events, in particular with events hosted by student organizations and my friends.
+Having well rounded social connections is an important part of living a balanced life.

+*Cornell Notes*

 Another important skill to succeed at the Allen School is using [Cornell Notes](https://lsc.cornell.edu/wp-content/uploads/2016/10/Cornell-NoteTaking-System.pdf).
 What Cornell Notes do is heighten note taking to take advantage of [Bloom's Taxonomy](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/) by including questions and summaries into notes for a lecture.
 By taking notes in this manner, I have retained more information from lecture and been able to know when to apply the information appropriately on projects.
 An example of my Cornell notes on using loads in computer architecture are provided here. ![Cornell Notes](https://andrewpking.github.io/images/cornell_notes.png)

-Some ways I can improve on my cornell notes are...
+Some ways I can improve on my Cornell Notes are writing the summary section before it is time to study for finals.
+Ideally in the following 15 minutes after class when the concepts are still fresh in my mind.
+This will further boost my retention of knowledge as I continue my education.

 **Technical Skill**

+*HACK Assembly*

 One technical skill I learned at the Allen School is Assembly Language, both x-86 and HACK Assembly.
 HACK Assembly is a low level language created for the [NAND2Tetris Project](https://www.nand2tetris.org/software) to write low level code for their HACK Computer.
   * This computer has 3 registers available for programming.